YukiAtsusaka/logical/README.md

 <br/>

-## `redistrict`: Simulated the Probability of Minority Candidate Emergence in Varying District Racial Compositions
+## `redistrict`: Simulated the Probability of Minority Representation in Varying District Racial Compositions
 Generate a probability of minority candidate emergence with specified levels of minority co-ethnic voting and White crossover voting as follows:

 ```r